lumirlumir/fork-eslint/docs/src/rules/no-loop-func.md

 }
 ```

-In this case, each function created within the loop returns a different number as expected.
+In this case, each `functio`n created within the loop returns a different number as expected.

 ## Rule Details